 Now that you have a little bit of background on how creative real estate investing differs from traditional methods, it's time to get into the specific creative investing strategies you can employ to grow your net worth.
 We've listed six of them below.
 Take a moment to consider each one to help you find the method that looks like the best fit for you.

 As the name suggests, owner financing -- also known as seller financing -- involves the buyer working with a motivated seller to arrange financing to buy the home rather than going through a bank and getting a loan.
-Here, the buyer will likely make a down payment towards the home and then continue to make regular payments to the seller in exchange for additional equity in the property.
+Here, the buyer will likely make a down payment toward the home and then continue to make regular payments to the seller in exchange for additional equity in the property.

 The biggest advantage of this method is that since you won't be going through a financial institution for your loan, the lending requirements will likely be a lot more flexible.
 This can be a good route to go if you don't qualify for a traditional bank loan.
 That said, admittedly, few sellers are willing to take on the responsibility of acting like a bank, so if you need to use seller financing, your buying options could be few and far between.

 Investing in rent-to-own homes works similarly to doing a buy-and-hold strategy, but with a twist at the end.
-Here, you would work to find a tenant buyer, or someone willing to rent from you for a few years before buying the home outright.
+Here, you would work to find a tenant-buyer, or someone willing to rent from you for a few years before buying the home outright.

 This strategy allows you to charge a premium on rent, along with a lease option fee, and to free up your capital to invest in a new rental property every few years.
 That said, it also involves taking on the responsibilities of a property manager and taking a leap of faith that your tenant will be able to qualify for traditional financing a few years down the road.